WPManageNinja/fluent-smtp/readme.txt

  Yes, FluentSMTP let you connect your SendGrid via API.
 It's faster and reliable than SendGrid SMTP.
 But if you prefer sendgrid SMTP connection, You can also connect with that too.

- = Can I send WordPress mails with MailGun? =
+ = Can I send WordPress mails with Mailgun? =

- Yes, FluentSMTP let you connect your MailGun via API Key.
-It's faster and reliable than MailGun SMTP.
-But if you prefer MailGun SMTP connection, You can also connect with that too.
+ Yes, FluentSMTP let you connect your Mailgun via API Key.
+It's faster and reliable than Mailgun SMTP.
+But if you prefer Mailgun SMTP connection, You can also connect with that too.

  = Can I send WordPress mails with Sendinblue? =